 This is where the adding of hydrated lime makes a big difference.
 This will reduce the acid level or bring up the ph level to a neutral point where decomposition can proceed efficiently.

 Hindering the process of food-waste converting to compost will provide an opportunity for the flies to prosper.
 They are going to be attracted to food that is being preserved rather than food that has been broken down through an efficient composting process.

-Will there be flies in a Rolypig composter?
+Will there be flies on compost in a Rolypig compost tumbler?

 Yes, if you don’t take the precaution of doing all the things that need to be done to reduce the acidity and moisture levels there will be flies.
 When feeding the Rolypig, add about one tablespoon of hydrated lime.
 This will mix into the compost.
 If the waste being fed looks wet then add some pieces of cardboard and or shredded newspaper.
 Doing these simple things will almost guarantee successful compost from a Rolypig without being troubled by flies.

 A good indication that you’re doing everything right is seeing a strong population of worms that have moved in, by choice.
 If the Rolypig is on a site where there are no worms or the wrong type of worms, you can import worms but if you do this there must be enough ready-made compost for them to feed on.
 Find out more about the Rolypig at Rolypig.com